Carbon Reduction Plan template for UK SMEs

 Make sure you keep on top of your plan with regular data collection and analysis to track progress against targets.
 Choose appropriate key performance indicators (KPIs) and report on these internally and externally.
 Businesses that actively monitor and manage their carbon emissions can achieve annual energy cost savings of 5-10%, according to the Carbon Trust.

 Strategies and technologies suitable for UK SMEs range from low-cost operational changes to more significant investments in green technologies.
-Let’s explore some of these options and see how they can help your business reduce its carbon footprint.
+We’ve elsewhere highlighted some good examples of what businesses are doing to reduce carbon.

 1. Start with Energy Efficiency